-How many people from my organisation can accredit?
-To ensure we are providing an efficient service for all our acreditees, we will accredit 2 representatives per organisation.
+To ensure we are providing an efficient service for all our accreditees, we will accredit a maximum of 2 representatives per organisation.
 If doing so, we require each individual to complete their own online form.
-This is because you need your own unique login details to access all the services.
+This is because you need your own unique log-in to access all our services.

 If you feel you need to accredit more than two individuals please contact us at email@example.com.

-What does it mean to be accredited with the Arts Industry Office?
-As an accredited Arts Industry professional you will have access to the range of services and events that the Fringe Society runs on behalf of its participants.
-This includes our arts industry breakfasts and various professional development sessions which discuss the current hot topics in the industry across all art forms.
-You will also have access to our dedicated box office, and staff who can help you navigate the Fringe to meet your programming needs.
+As an accredited Arts Industry professional you will have access to the range of services and events that the Fringe Society runs.
+This includes our arts industry breakfasts and show discussions, alongside various other professional development sessions which discuss the current hot topics across all art forms.
+You will also have access to our dedicated box office and staff who can help you navigate the Fringe to meet your needs.

-What does my pass get me?
-Your pass represents your Arts Industry status and permission to use the dedicated box office services.
+Your pass represents your Arts Industry status and permission to use the Box Office and ticketing services.
 Your pass also gets you various discounts in shops, bars and restaurants and on services in Edinburgh – more details will be available when you pick up your pass on arrival.
 Your pass also gains you entry to Fringe Central, our participants’ centre, so that you can use the resources there and have access to all the networking events which take place.

 Your pass does not get you:

-- Access to festival venues or VIP areas, unless the venue states otherwise.
+- Access to festival venues or VIP areas, unless they state otherwise.

 - Discounts on show tickets.